Kenya: Dhamana Guarantee Company

 Kenya’s capital markets are recognised as among East Africa’s more sophisticated, and the country holds significant wealth in pension, life insurance and private wealth funds.
 However, Kenyan infrastructure projects are largely reliant on US dollar denominated bank loans to finance their development, loans which seldom offer the length of tenor required for successful infrastructure developments and which expose borrowers to currency exchange risk.

-In Kenya, PIDG collaborated with Cardano Development to undertake feasibility studies for a credit enhancement facility to promote participation of long term capital providers in the country’s debt capital markets.
-The studies noted the potential catalytic effect such an institution might have on mobilising support for Kenya’s infrastructure sector and InfraCo Africa partnered with Cardano Development, sharing expertise and establishing an investment grade (AAA or AA local rating) guarantee company in Kenya.
-In 2022, InfraCo Africa invested US$15m into the new guarantee company as an anchor investor.
+In Kenya, PIDG and Cardano Development collaborated to undertake feasibility studies for a credit enhancement facility to promote participation of long-term capital providers in the country’s debt capital markets.
+The studies noted the potential catalytic effect such an institution might have on mobilising support for Kenya’s infrastructure sector and InfraCo Africa partnered with Cardano Development to establish Dhamana Guarantee Company Ltd, a highly rated credit guarantee company in Kenya.

 Being jointly developed by InfraCo Africa and Cardano Development with support from FSD Africa.